ericnordelo/multi-signature-account-poc/README.md

 ## Version 1

-This first version leverages generic impl as params in functions to allow making the component agnostic of the signature validation implementation.
+This first version leverages generic impls as params in functions to allow making the component agnostic of the signature validation implementation.

 Pros: